claudiuandrei/cube/README.md

    structure that allows for fast membership queries, used in applications like web browsers, databases, caching systems, and network routers.

+10. **QuadTree**: This class implements a quadtree, a tree data structure that can be used to partition a two-dimensional space by recursively subdividing it into four quadrants or regions, useful in applications like geographical information systems (GIS), image processing, game development, computer graphics, image recognition, spatial indexing, wireless networking, geospatial data, and physics simulations.

 Each of these classes comes with thorough documentation, including interface details and usage examples.